mraza007/knowledge-book/_posts/2020-06-16-aws-sa-notes.md

 - You can create custom network ACLs.
 By default each custom network ACL denies all the inbound and outbound traffic until you add rules.
 - You can associate a network ACL with multiple subnets; however a subnet can only be associated with one network ACL at a time.
 - Network ACLs do not filter traffic between instances in the same subnet.
+- NACLs are preffered option when it comes to blocking specific IPs or ranges.
+- Security groups cannot be used to block specific ranges of IPs.
+- NACL is the first line of defence, the secuirty group is the second.